Revelation (short story): Leviathan liberates Ruby Turpin after she ends her faith in predestination

 "Revelation" has been characterized as one of Flannery O'Connor's "Protestant conversion tales" where a "pre-conversion state" is "succeeded by an instantaneous conversion [to Catholicism] affected by grace alone at the conclusion".
-In order to fulfill O'Connor's notion of Catholic fiction, she has Ruby Turpin reject her faith in predestination.
+To fulfill O'Connor's notion of Catholic fiction, she has Ruby Turpin reject her faith in predestination.

 Immediately prior to the start of her vision (and after Claud safely returns home), in her apparent relief and humbled by the realization she is imperfect, Ruby Turpin contemplates with her pigs while standing over them (the same perspective as God's) and "with her gaze bent to them as if she were absorbing some abysmal life-giving knowledge".
 The knowledge is an understanding of the Bible story, Job, she had just recalled.
 After Job learns that it was wrong to question God in Job chapter 40, in chapter 41 God tells Job of the beast Leviathan.
-The "abysmal life-giving knowledge" is that Mary Grace was right — Ruby Turpin is sinfully proud and she is from Hell because "all the sons of pride" are ruled by Leviathan, a creature from the abyss that is the sea.
+The "abysmal life-giving knowledge" is that Mary Grace was right – Ruby Turpin is sinfully proud and she is from Hell because "all the sons of pride" are ruled by Leviathan, a creature from the abyss that is the sea.
 She realizes she can cease to be wicked through her own actions rather than being "made" wicked by the hands of Jesus.
 (The notion came to her earlier in her rage when she believed God has selected black people for salvation rather than her own kind: "'Or you could have made me a nigger.
 It's too late for me to be a nigger,' she said with deep sarcasm, 'but I could act like one.'")
 The protagonist's belief that she is responsible for her own fate represents a rejection of predestination and allows Leviathan to "perish" the day Mrs. Turpin was born.
 She is reborn as a woman who understands she can make choices that can lead to or deny her salvation.
 She still is misguided about who God has chosen for salvation.
 Her vision is presented to guide her toward redemption.

 Ruby Turpin is abased for her wicked pride

 The imagery O'Connor uses for Ruby Turpin's vision from the pig parlor starts as a result of the awesome magical power of Leviathan.
 Leviathan is still on the loose because the water hose she uses to clean the pig parlor is still running.
-The vision reflects Job 40:31-32:
+The vision reflects Job 40:31–32: